 Single buildings vs. multiple buildings:

 A project is defined as a single building.
-For example, a development consisting of six single-family homes would be six projects.
-Similarly, a project consisting of three large multifamily buildings with 50 residential units each would be considered three projects.
+For example, a development consisting of six single-family homes would be six projects, and a project consisting of three large multifamily buildings with 50 residential units each would be considered three projects.
 If you are working on multiple buildings at once, such as a group of multifamily buildings or a production home development, we offer bulk registration and batch certification to help streamline verification requirements and reduce cost.
-Learn more about these options.

 Bulk registration allows you to register a group of buildings in a single registration, given that all buildings in the bulk registration are: